NTGroup/pl-sql-code/README.md

 _DESCRIPTION:_
 procedure perform transit bills with status [w]aiting to billing system.
 that means bill requested for pay. after that bill marked as [t]ransported
-this procedure executed from job scheduler
+this procedure execute from job scheduler

 ### _procedure_ ORD.CORE.DOC\_TASK\_LIST
 _DESCRIPTION:_
 procedure perform document tasks like pay for bills, set cledit limit and others money tasks.
 main idea of function is to separate buy process from others.
+this procedure execute from job scheduler

+### _procedure_ ORD.CORE.EVENT\_HANDLER
+_DESCRIPTION:_
+procedure perform events. event is a task from nqt. get all inprogress events. after execute event move it to error or success status
-this procedure executed from job scheduler
+this procedure execute from job scheduler

 # ORD.FWDR
 ---